 - Does it have a global appeal?

-#3 In-Store availability of the product:
+#3 In-Store availability of the product

 The product should be available in all the leading stores where the target audience is able to reach it quite easily.
 Apart from the physical store, the brands also need to make the product available at the online stores as well owing to the rage of digital media and marketing.
-It shouldn’t be the case that the product that is highly required by the society and the companies are not able to meet their demands owing to the supply and logistics issues.
+It shouldn’t be the case that the product that is highly required by society and the companies are not able to meet their demands owing to supply and logistics issues.

 Macromarketing takes care of the fact that apart from the packaging of the product being aesthetic and attractive in nature, it should also be environmentally friendly.
 The material used for the packaging of the product should be reusable and recyclable in nature.

-4 Factors that affect Macromarketing
+4 Factors that Affect Macromarketing

-#1 Demographic Factors:
+#1 Demographic Factors

-The concept and strategy of Macromarketing are affected by the various demographic factors such as age, gender, income levels, disposable income, occupation, and other such statics and parameters.
-And the companies and the marketers have to pay astute attention to the same as the product and service offerings need to be designed as per the demography, taste, needs, and choices of the target market.
+The concept and strategy of Macromarketing are affected by various demographic factors such as age, gender, income levels, disposable income, occupation, and other such statics and parameters.
+And companies and marketers have to pay astute attention to the same as the product and service offerings need to be designed as per the demography, taste, needs, and choices of the target market.

-#2 Economic Factors:
+#2 Economic Factors

-#3 Technological Factors:
+#3 Technological Factors

-The brands in the market have to march ahead with the modern and technological advancements in order to come up with the innovative products for the target market.
+The brands in the market have to march ahead with modern and technological advancements in order to come up with innovative products for the target market.
 The firms have to constantly and continuously innovate in terms of their product manufacturing techniques, sales strategies, marketing, promotion, and customer service levels.

-#4 Political Factors:
+#4 Political Factors

-The strategy and concept of Macromarketing are also affected by the various political factors such as government authorities, pressure groups, government agencies, and political parties.
+The strategy and concept of Macromarketing are also affected by various political factors such as government authorities, pressure groups, government agencies, and political parties.
 The case is especially applicable to the developing nations.